Hindustani grammar: Differential argument marking

 Hindustani, like other Indo-Aryan languages, displays differential case marking on both subjects (DSM) and objects (DOM).
 Diachronically, differential argument marking developed very differently for subjects and objects, but became prevalent for both in the 17th century.
 For subjects, it is predicate-licensed and dependent on semantics, whereas for objects it is discourse-driven.

 For subjects, on top of the previously discussed split ergativity (in which perfective case verbs take the ergative ne on the subject, while other conjugations have an unmarked subject), certain modal auxiliary verbs take different case markers for their subjects.

 The most notable instance of DSM is the experiencer dative subject (a type of quirky subject).
 Verbs indicating sensations (lagnā "to seem"), emotions (mahsūs honā "to feel"), and cognition (patā honā "to be known"), all license the dative case marker ko on their subjects.
-This is a cross-lingual phenomenon.
+This is a cross-linguistic phenomenon.

 Passive subjects taking the modal auxiliary jānā 'to go', usually connoting reduced agentivity, take the instrumental se.
 This construction can also be used to indicate ability.

 The dative ko indicates obligation or necessity.
 The modal honā 'to be' and paṛnā 'to fall' both take this on their subjects.

 The accusative marker ko is only applied when the object is definite, similar to the distinction between the and a(n) in English.